mattanmr/xbar_plugins/README.md

 chmod +x install.sh
 ./install.sh
 ```

-After the script completes, follow any additional instructions shown in the terminal (such as configuring your Dexcom credentials).
+After the script completes, final setup instructions will appear in a popup dialog.
+Follow those instructions to finish configuring your Dexcom plugin.

 ---